PieFlavr/CPE471-Project-2/README.md

 6. **Export Data**: Save the recorded training data, rewards, steps, and action sequences to CSV files.
 By default this is exported to the "training_data" folder.
 7. **Repeat Until Done**: Will repeat the previous steps per algorithm specified to run until complete!

-## Demonstration
+## [OLD] Demonstration
-Here are two demonstration videos on how to run it and how it should look like...
+Here are two old demonstration videos from `Project 1` on how to run it and how it should look like...

 **5x5 DEMO:** https://youtu.be/a9IlX-IIqPI

 **10x10 DEMO:** https://youtu.be/QAEhNdgtyeM

+While the code and plotting is outdated, the general principle of starting the same.

 ## Configuration
 The main configuration settings for the Grid World environment and reinforcement learning algorithms can be found in the `main` function.
 Below is a list of settings that you can customize: